turnerwb/ev3dev-curriculum/sandbox/README.md

 The subfolders m1, m2, m3, and m4 that are within this `/sandbox` folder are all identical.
 - Team member #1 (Wesley Turner) will work all of the TODOs in the m1 folder
-- Team member #2 (Patrick Addis) will work all of the TODOs in the m2 folder
+- Team member #2 (Patrick Addis) will work all of the TODOs in the addispz folder
 - Team member #3 (Joseph Callahan) will work all of the TODOs in the callahjb folder

 **DONE: 2.**